sparkrew/art-in-swh/gen-art-classification.md

 In their [A framework for understanding generative art](https://www.tandfonline.com/doi/pdf/10.1080/14626268.2012.709940), Dorin and colleagues distinguish 4 main dimensions to characterize a piece of generative art: entities; processes; environmental interaction; and sensory outcomes.
-We use these four dimensions to analyze generative artworks, and refine them as follows:
+We use these four dimensions to analyze generative artworks, and refine them with concrete options for each dimnesion.
+We aim at using an ML based approach to precisely charactarize existing programs for generative art, based on this framework.

 - Entities
   - particles